zoeskan/MCB185/course/unit8-data.md

 Start `80demo.py` as usual.

 Up to now, almost all of the data has been 1-dimensional.
 Strings, tuples, lists, and dictionaries are all 1-dimensional.
-The only 2-dimensional thing has been `sys.argv`.
+The first 2-dimensional thing was `sys.argv`.
 You may not have recognized that.
 The following command shows that `sys.argv` is a list with a single element: the name of your program, and of course you can access that by indexing.